xnan-dev/The-Rogue-Engineer/README.md

 If we do our due, we leave the realm of a crystal prototype and enter into the wild lands of production armed to fail with grace.

+The purist

+Overseeing the programmer, there are two architects working on software design, their mind and heart are posed at two scales.
+One thinks clean with homogeneity in mind, his breathes modules, object hierarchies, abstractions and responsabilities, he splits and move around and regroup method, distills interfaces, delimits scopes; pills up scrambled properties into addecuate domain concepts, he enables reusability and minimizes inconsistencies.
+His tools are design patterns, refactoring, domain knowledge.
+He takes into account proper care of non functional requisites, allowing well organized error handling, tracing of troubles and security concerns.

+The Eclectic

+The other architect takes a broader look at the system, he considers it outside the limits of any chosen programming language, observes his fellow’s micro architecture work with desdein and drops it in a black box.
+If many purity realms were needed through software or architect demands, that box becomes many.
+If many many processes for a given box, then instances are setup.
+He pounders how those heterogeneous pieces should interact and beyond the confines of a single process and language purity, he thinks about networks, queues, remote messaging, infra structure allocation, timed tasks, improvises messaging channels wiring components throughout amorphous piles of storage, networking, files or pipes.
+He determines how to setup the existing components into a living creature.
+He designs how to monitor the monster behavior and safegard its storage from fortuit destruction.
+Above all, he thinks pragmatically on how to take advantage of existing standard components, remove the dust from legacy systems and give them another chance.
+ As in open sea ships, he designs stanc compartments to prevent sinking on  confined damages.

+Verbs and Nouns

+The word refactoring seems to allude to that old school math operation which reorganizes formulas in a more usable form, in part, that’s what we do but what is missing in the analogy is the mean we use, which is to fact we conceptualize sequence of steps on a general term which describes the action.
+In the same sence we don’t talk about moving knees and muscles, leaning the torso and weaving the arm ti say someone is walking, we take the same path of extract general concepts which helps not only to avoid repetition but to also state a general intention of a complex activity.
+Another consideration we take, is to avoid mixing different levels of conceptualization in the same sense that a story teller don’t mix a character activity with a detail of how a given encyme is secreted in his stomach.
+So, proper conceptualization to aid a well organized thinking is the main objective of refactoring, which eases the work with the code base and avoids code duplication.
+In some cases, the supporting low level details are extracted to a set of private methods, in others it’s better to group them in a new low level module or class.

+Argument set conceptualization

+As a unit grows it might end up happening that a set of fields go everywere togetter, they could simply a set of scalar variables more or less used on and on over different methods other times they are stored as fields of an array or a similar structure.
+More often than not, they are part of a general concept which can be grouped up in a class or a structure, that makes the reader’s lifes simpler as it’s properly ties togetter the pieces with an identifiable name in method declarations and usage.

+Splits

+Some classes or modules grow wild and end up mixing different sets of behaviors which makes hard to have a grasp of what is the relation between the unit at hand.
+An incisive cut from al savvy hand can alleviate the consequences of such mess: if the place is chosen right, the new conceptualization makes more sense for the code reader, the scope of action and state of each set is reduced.
+Other times what makes a mess within a unit is that a core functionality gets mixed up with derived supporting functionality, splitting accordingly can make the core easier to analize and maintain and avoids constant introduction of satellital functionality which should not change the core itself.

                                    TO BE CONTINUED